Morénike Giwa Onaiwu: Personal life

 Giwa Onaiwu was born in the United States to immigrant parents from Nigeria and Cape Verde, where the majority of her relatives still live.
-She states that her early symptoms of autism were possibly misinterpreted as characteristics of "a black person [...] trying to fit into the white environment," especially with more physical symptoms misinterpreted as the "stereotype of the violent or over emotional or sassy black person."
+She states that her early symptoms of autism were possibly misinterpreted as characteristics of "a black person [...] trying to fit into the white environment", especially with more physical symptoms misinterpreted as the "stereotype of the violent or over emotional or sassy black person".
 In an interview with Quartz, she stated: "Many characteristics that I possess that are clearly autistic were instead attributed to my race or gender.
 As a result, not only was I deprived of supports that would have been helpful, I was misunderstood and also, at times, mistreated."

 Giwa Onaiwu attended United States International University in San Diego, California.
 She served as an undergraduate working with refugee children in a housing project and as a mentor in public schools.
 After graduating with a BA in International Relations, Giwa Onaiwu worked in the non-profit sector with a variety of disenfranchised groups, including women, at-risk teens, and refugee families.

 She has multiple adopted and biological children, of whom the two youngest are also autistic.
-Giwa Onaiwu uses both "she" and "they" pronouns.
+Giwa Onaiwu uses both she and singular they pronouns.

-Giwa Onaiwu graduated with a Masters in Special Education from the University of Texas of the Permian Basin.
+Giwa Onaiwu graduated with a master's in Special Education from the University of Texas of the Permian Basin.